Tess-Loh/Pokemon-Search/README.md

 Easy access to data on your Pokemon

 Steps to run the application

-1.Clone repo
+1. Clone repo

-2.npm install
+2. npm install

-3.npm start
+3. npm start